video-annotator/pythonvideoannotator/docs/source/index.rst

 .. image:: _static/index/timeline_small.png

-.. container:: clear-line

-	.

 |

 .. image:: _static/index/project-directories-tree.png
 	:align: left

 |
-| Access and modify easily the data with the open formats.
+| Access and modify the data easily with the open formats.
 |
-| The project data is organized in a intuitive structure, and files are saved with open formats like json and csv to grarantee you the portability of the data.
+| The project data is organized in an intuitive structure, and files are saved with open formats like json and csv to garantee the portability of the data.
 |
 | Modify the project structure by moving the folders around with your filesystem manager.

-.. container:: clear-line

-	.
+|
 |
 | The python video annotator is plugins based which allow to toggle the activation of the ones that are already included or add new ones developed by you.
 |